 By that date (September 1), Lévis had completed the transportation of all captured material to Carillon.
 Meanwhile, he had sent a detachment under M. de Contrecoeur at the head of Lake Saint-Sacrement.
 He also sent a second party of grenadiers and piquets to the mouth of the Chicot River some 46 km from his position.
 This second party discovered an abandoned British camp near the fall of the Chicot River and destroyed it.

 The French army returns to Canada

 On September 3, Lévis was back to Carillon with his corps.

-On September 4, Lévis marched from Carillon towards Saint-Jean with the battalions of La Reine, La Sarre, Languedoc and Guyenne along with 300 Troupes de la Marine.
-Bourlamaque remained at Carillon with the battalions of Royal Roussillon and Béarn along with 300 Troupes de la Marine to continue work on the fort.
+On September 4, Lévis marched from Carillon towards Saint-Jean with II./La Reine, II./La Sarre, II./Languedoc and II./Guyenne along with 300 Troupes de la Marine.
+Bourlamaque remained at Carillon with II./Royal Roussillon and II./Béarn along with 300 Troupes de la Marine to continue work on the fort.

-On September 7, Lévis arrived at Saint-Jean where he left the battalions of La Reine, La Sarre, and Languedoc, and M. de Désandrouin to continue the fortification of this fort.
-Meanwhile, Guyenne Infanterie was assigned to the works on the portage road at Chambly and the Troupes de la Marine were sent back to their garrisons at Montréal and Québec.
+On September 7, Lévis arrived at Saint-Jean where he left II./La Reine, II./La Sarre, and II./Languedoc, and M. de Désandrouin to continue the fortification of this fort.
+Meanwhile, II./Guyenne was assigned to the works on the portage road at Chambly and the Troupes de la Marine were sent back to their garrisons at Montréal and Québec.

-On September 8, Lévis was asked to take command in Montréal while Montcalm would travel to Québec to review the newly arrived Berry Infanterie Regiment.
+On September 8, Lévis was asked to take command in Montréal while Montcalm would travel to Québec to review the newly arrived two battalions of Berry Infanterie.